In September 2017, Ryan Trahan had a meeting that would change everything.

 The euphoric rise to a million subscribers (and the fall back to earth)

 A glimpse at Ryan’s YouTube channel reveals a collection of audacious feats, from surviving 50 hours in 2D to spending 100 days in the metaverse.
-But Ryan started his journey on YouTube by creating running content, like advice on how to run a faster mile or how to excel at long-run training.
+But Ryan started his journey on YouTube by creating running content, like advice on how to run a faster mile or excel at long-run training.
 But he saw the ceiling of the content he was creating.
-Compared to other content categories, running videos were niche with a capped audience.
+Running videos were niche with a capped audience compared to other content categories.
 He decided to broaden his viewership and create content that might open him up to a bigger audience on the platform.

 The path from zero to a million subscribers was wild.
 But it also was euphoric in a sense, I felt like I just couldn’t stop.
 I was just growing and everything was going well.

-Ryan made the switch to creating commentary videos, providing his humorous perspective on other YouTubers and the wider creator ecosystem.
+Ryan switched to creating commentary videos, providing his humorous perspective on other YouTubers and the broader creator ecosystem.
 On June 5, 2018, he uploaded his first viral video: a commentary video on fellow YouTuber Loren Gray.
-The success of the video validated his decision to step beyond the running niche.
-His channel exploded, from 30,000 to 1.5 million subscribers after just a year of making commentary videos.
+The video's success validated his decision to step beyond the running niche.
+After just a year of making commentary videos, his channel exploded from 30,000 to 1.5 million subscribers.

-Ryan’s journey to over a million subscribers solidified his status as a YouTube creator and cemented his own online identity.
+Ryan’s journey to over a million subscribers solidified his YouTube creator status and cemented his online identity.
 “The path from zero to a million subscribers was wild.
-But it also was euphoric in a sense, I felt like I just couldn’t stop,” says Ryan.
-“I was just growing and everything was going well.”
+But it also was euphoric in a sense; I felt like I couldn’t stop,” says Ryan.
+“I was just growing, and everything was going well.”